Advantages of company registration in Estonia

 - Members of the board of Directors of newly established company have the right to advocate for Estonian citizenship.

-Fee Schedule for Company Formation in Estonia*
+Fee Schedule for company registration in Estonia*

 *Fees are applicable if the company is registered with shareholder.
 The number of shareholders is entirely flexible but the fees will vary depending on the number of shareholders.

-What documents will you receive upon incorporation?
+What documents will you receive upon company registration in Estonia?

 - Notarised Memorandum of Association